JerryyrreJ/subscription-management/README.md

 ## Features

+### Core Features (Always Available)
+- 🌍 **Multi-Currency Support** - Track subscriptions in 10 major currencies
+- 💱 **Smart Currency Conversion** - Real-time exchange rates with automatic conversion
+- 📊 **Dashboard** - Monthly/yearly cost overview in your preferred currency
+- 💳 **Subscription Management** - Track multiple subscriptions with detailed information
+- 🔄 **Automatic Calculations** - Automatic renewal date calculations
+- 🌙 **Dark Mode Support** - Beautiful light and dark themes with automatic system preference detection
+- 📱 **Responsive Design** - Works perfectly on all devices
+- 🎨 **Modern UI** - Intuitive interface with smooth animations and theme transitions
+- 💾 **Local Storage** - Your data is always saved locally for offline access

+### Premium Features (When Cloud Sync is Configured)
 - 👤 **User Authentication** - Secure login system with account management
 - ☁️ **Multi-Device Sync** - Seamlessly access your data across all devices
-- 🔐 **Data Security** - Your information is encrypted and safely stored
+- 🔐 **Data Security** - Your information is encrypted and safely stored in the cloud
-- 🌙 **Dark Mode Support** - Beautiful light and dark themes with automatic system preference detection
-- 🌍 **Multi-Currency Support** - Track subscriptions in 10 major currencies
-- 💱 **Smart Currency Conversion** - Real-time exchange rates with automatic conversion
-- 📊 Dashboard with monthly/yearly cost overview in your preferred currency
-- 💳 Track multiple subscriptions with detailed information
-- 🔄 Automatic renewal date calculations
-- 📱 Responsive design for all devices
-- 🎨 Intuitive UI with currency selector and optimized layouts
-- ✨ Clean, modern interface with smooth animations and theme transitions
+- 🔄 **Automatic Backup** - Your subscription data is automatically backed up

 ## Technologies Used